DIY Cold Brew Concentrate-Make it at Home

 - Stir or swirl to wet all the grounds

-- Add one more cup of water and place a lid on your jar or container
+- Add two more cups of water and place a lid on your jar or container

 - Place in the fridge and steep for 12 to 24 hours, with 16 to 20 being the most commonly used steep time